The Unpaid Debt report

 In 2010, in response to the publication of the report Unpaid Debt by the European Coalition on Oil in Sudan (ECOS), the Swedish public prosecutor for international crimes opened an investigation into links between the reported violations and Sweden.
 In November 2017, Lundin Petroleum’s Chairman Ian H Lundin and its CEO and President Alexandre Schneiter were identified as suspects of aiding and abetting war crimes in Sudan.
-In November 2017, former CEO and current Director Ashley Heppenstal, and former Deputy CEO and Director Magnus Nordin were added to the list of suspects.

 The importance of court proceedings would be threefold.
 It would be the first time that anybody will be held to account for alleged contribution to any of the unspeakable horrors of Sudan’s civil wars.
 It would be a very rare occasion that a multi-billion dollar company would have to defend itself against complicity in international crimes.
 And, finally, it will be a unique opportunity to make the members of the Lundin Consortium and their shareholders contribute to the provision of remedy for victims of gross and systematic human rights violations.

 Download the full report Unpaid Debt, The Legacy of Lundin, Petronas and OMV in Sudan, 1997-2003

 There is a separate report with satellite images of Block 5A.

 Under reports we have collected links to some of the main documents and reports on the issue, including Lundin Petroleum’s responses.

 Once a court case opens, this website will offer real time coverage of developments.